lhgergo/remete/README.md

 RunServer(ifobj_gdrive)
 ```

+## Sending tasks to and receiving results from the server
 To send a task from the client side to the server, you have to first create a task package, including the R expression itself, as well as the necessary objects and libraries required for the evaluation of the command.
 This can be performed using the `PackIn` function.
 Such a task package can be sent to the remote server using the `SendOut` function.
 Make sure to store the output of the `PackIn` and `SendOut` functions in a variable, as it will be needed to fetch the results from Google Drive when the server finishes with the job.
 In the following code chunk I present a simple use case when I ask the remote server to filter the iris dataset using the `filter` function from the `dplyr` package.

 ```r